What are aggregations?

 }

-field.
-It identifies the top 5 most frequent hashtags by counting exact matches across documents.
-The results are sorted by frequency, providing a clear view of the most prominent tags in the dataset.
+This configuration uses an Elasticsearch terms aggregation on the content.hashtags field.
+It determines the top 5 most frequent hashtags by counting exact matches across documents.
+The results sort by frequency, delivering a clear view of the most prominent tags in the dataset.

-The aggregation result might look like this:
+The aggregation result might resemble:

-- Lucene query:
+Lucene query: content.body:sustainability

 {